Tele-Behavioral Health Provider Consultations

 Intended for primary care providers in Nebraska, the TBHC webinar series seeks to provide PCPs with tools to increase confidence and competence in managing psychiatric and behavioral health concerns in primary care.
 This series will assist in managing depression, sleep concerns and autism in the pediatric primary care setting, as well as understanding and addressing the effects of COVID-19 on children and adolescents.

 The primary care provider (PCP) initiates a request electronically or by phone.
 There is at least one member of the TBHC Team available on most business days to ensure a prompt response.
-This service is only available to PCPs who are Enrolled Providers (see "Who can participate?")
+Consultation services are available Monday through Friday during business hours.
+This service is only available to PCPs who are Enrolled Providers (see "Who can participate?".)

-- The enrolled provider may also request a consultation by calling Dani Porter at 402-559-3838.
+- The enrolled provider or their representative may also request a consultation by calling Dani Porter at 402-559-3838 or by email.

 The PCP will be asked to provide basic information regarding the patient/situation of interest.
 The Consultation Team member will not request any identifying information that would violate the patient’s confidentiality and does not document in a medical record.